noirgif/blog/source/_posts/ddlc.md

 When it comes to *Kimi to Kanojo to Kanojo no Koi.*(The Love Between You, Her, and Her, abbreviated *Totono*), a visual game published by Nitroplus, I'm more inclined to say DDLC is imitating it, since they bear the same core idea: the heroine(a female character with her own route) being the literal "game changer", while still inside of it.
 Although to be exact, Monika doesn't own a route.

 Miyuki Sone is a childhood friend of Shinichi, our protagonist, and she's also an idol in the school.
 One can always refer to the game for further details.
-The point is, first the player is limited to Miyuki's route, and then, when the player goes down the route of another heroine-Aoi-in its end Miyuki appears, killing Aoi and says the player should be loyal to her and choose her route again and again since the player chose her route in the beginning(yes, she's aware she is a heroine in a visual novel), before killing Shinichi as well.
+The point is, first the player is limited to Miyuki's route, and then, when the player goes down the route of another heroine -- Aoi -- in its end Miyuki appears, killing Aoi and says the player should be loyal to her and choose her route again and again since the player chose her route in the beginning(yes, she's aware she is a heroine in a visual novel), before killing Shinichi as well.

 After restarting the game, Miyuki has already changed it, rendering it impossible to choose someone other than Miyuki, in the game.
 So as one may expect, to save the game from this mire, the player needs something out of the game.